Yaariyan (2014 film): Plot

-The competition is then shifted to India with two more rounds to go.
-Lakshya discovers that Neil was the traitor who gave their song to the Australian band and intentionally lost the bike race to obtain an Australian immigration as promised by an Australian team member.
-Neil is now planning to lose the cycle race as well, but in order to fail his plan, Lakshya befriends Jannet and makes Neil believe that the Australians are double crossing him.
+The competition is then shifted to India with the final two rounds to go.
+Lakshya discovers that Neil was the traitor who gave their song to the Australian band and intentionally lost the bike race to obtain an Australian visa as promised by the Australian team member.
+Meanwhile practicing for the next three rounds, Lakshya falls in love with Saloni after helping her get back at Jenny for bullying Saloni.
+Saloni wants to tell everyone that they are in love, however, Lakshya refuses as he doesn’t want Jannet to figure out their relationship.
+On the day of Holi, Lakshya and Jannet make out again.
+However, they get interrupted as Neil is recording them.
+After Holi, Jannet express her love for Lakshya, but, Lakshya realizes he loves Saloni who figures out about him and Jannet.
+Despite Lakshya’s attempts of making her forgive him, Saloni tries to get back at him.
+As Saloni tries to kiss another man in public, Lakshya comes in, kisses Saloni and expresses his love in front of everybody.

+Lakshya figures out about Neil helping the Australians as he gave them the song that they were supposed to sing.
+Neil plans to lose the bike race but Lakshya makes him think that the Australians are double crossing him.
 Neil realizes his fault and decides to win the race, but fatefully falls from stairs breaking his leg.
-Lakshya takes his place and beats Australia in round four leading to a tie between both teams.
-In the final round of rock climbing, a team member of both teams has to collect his respective country's flag from the hill top and race back to college in order to win the competition.
+Lakshya takes his place and beats Australia in round four, leading to a tie between both teams.
+In the final round of rock climbing, a team member of both teams has to collect his respective country's flag from the hilltop and race back to the college in order to win the competition.
 After crossing all the hurdles, Lakshya manages to win the race and the college celebrates their victory.
 The story ends with Lakshya and Saloni, Jiya and Pardy getting together while Neil repents his deeds.
+Lakshya and Jannet decide to be just friends.
+Lakshya’s mom gives him his dad’s sunglasses.
+Lakshya realizes the importance of sacrifice for the world.
 At the end, Lakshya and Saloni kiss but Lakshya is again distracted as his sight goes to another girl standing there.